 The total fiscal year 2022 compensation of the employee identified as our median employee (excluding our Chief Executive Officer) was \$89,910.92 for the year ended December 31, 2022.
 The total 2022 fiscal year compensation of our Chief Executive Officer for purposes of determining the CEO Pay Ratio was \$11,391,188 for the year ended December 31, 2022.
-Based on the foregoing information, for the 2022 fiscal year, the ratio of the total fiscal year 2022 compensation of our median employee was estimated to be 127 to 1.
+Based on the foregoing information, for the 2022 fiscal year, the ratio of the total fiscal year 2022 compensation of our Chief Executive Officer to the total fiscal year 2022 compensation of our median employee was estimated to be 127 to 1.